pr401n/real-time-fer-system/README.md

 ## 🚀 How It Works

 1. **Training Phase**
-   A VGG19-based convolutional neural network was trained on the FER-2013 dataset, achieving good performance in classifying facial expressions into 7 emotion classes.
+   A Convolutional neural network was trained on the FER-2013 dataset, achieving good performance in classifying facial expressions into 7 emotion classes.

 2. **Detection Phase**
    - OpenCV captures video frames from the webcam.